GregKedrovsky/Hacking/Hack-the-Box/00_Starting_Point/16_funnel.md

 - And that's what follows...

 ## PostgreSQL
-- TCP port is open 5432 (do a better nmap scan!!
-The question to answer on HTB led me to this port; I didn't find it)
+- TCP port is open 5432 but only locally on the target (not visible from an external scan).
 - That port is used by PostgreSQL and it only listens only on localhost so if you want to connect remotely, you have to use ssh...
 - Since you can't access PostgreSQL from the local machine, you will have to create a tunnel with local port forwarding
 - Ref: https://www.postgresql.org/docs/current/ssh-tunnels.html